SpringerXAI/ExplainableAI/README.md

 The Springer Nature website for the book is: https://www.springer.com/us/book/9783030833558

-The book can be purchased from Amazon at: https://www.amazon.com/MOXIC-Abstract-Rectangular-Children-Anti-Slip/dp/3030833550
+The book can be purchased from Amazon at: https://www.amazon.com/dp/3030833550

 ## About This Book

+The field of Explainable AI addresses one of the most significant shortcomings of machine learning and deep learning algorithms today: the interpretability of models.
+As algorithms become more powerful and make predictions with better accuracy, it becomes increasingly important to understand how and why a prediction is made.
+Without interpretability and explainability, it would be difficult for the users to trust the predictions of real-life applications of AI.

 This book takes an in-depth approach to presenting the fundamentals of interpretable and explainable AI through mathematical theory and practical use cases.
 The content is split into five parts: 1) pre-hoc techniques involving exploratory data analysis, visualization and feature engineering, 2) intrinsic and interpretable machine learning, 3) model-agnostic methods, 4) explainable deep learning methods and 5) A survey of interpretable and explainable methods applied to time series, natural language processing and computer vision.